arthurkyambadde/Video-Chat-application/src/docs/workflows.md

 ## Workflow 5: User Management

-- User A logs into the application and c
+- User logs in or creates a new account.
-- licks on the "Profile" button.

-- The application displays User A's profile information, including their name, profile picture, and status (e.g., "Online", "Away", "Busy").

-- User A can edit their profile information, including their name and profile picture.
+- User is directed to their profile page where they can view and edit their information.

-- User A can view their call history, including the date and time of each call and the other user(s) involved in the call.
+- User can view their call history, including missed, received, and made calls.

+- User can see a list of their contacts, their online status, and availability status.

-- User A can view the online status of other users in their contact list.
+- User can initiate a call or chat with a contact by selecting them from the contacts list.

+- User can set their own availability status to "away" or "busy".

-- User A can block or report other users who are abusive or harassing.
+- User can block or report another user who is abusive or harassing.

+- User can log out of the application.